Abbotsford Canucks: History

 On July 14, 2021, the name, logo, and colours for the Abbotsford Canucks were released.
 The Vancouver Canucks transferred both former Comets general manager Ryan Johnson and head coach Trent Cull to Abbotsford.

 On June 8, 2025, the Abbotsford Canucks advanced to the Calder Cup final for the first time in franchise history after defeating the Texas Stars in 6 games.
 This marked the fourth appearance of the Vancouver Canucks' AHL affiliate in the final round joining the 1987-88 Fredericton Express (shared affiliation with the Quebec Nordiques), 2008-09 Manitoba Moose, and 2014-15 Utica Comets.
+On June 23, the franchise won its first Calder Cup by defeating the Charlotte Checkers in 6 games becoming the first franchise from the AHL's Pacific Division, the first Western Canadian team, and the first Vancouver Canucks AHL affiliate to win the Calder Cup.
+The following season, during the 2025-26 campaign, the Canucks failed to defend their championship title by being formally eliminated from playoff contention following a series loss to the San Jose Barracuda on March 22, 2026 and ultimately finishing the season 9th place in the Pacific Division above the last place Calgary Wranglers.

-On June 23, 2025, the franchise won its first Calder Cup by defeating the Charlotte Checkers in 6 games becoming the first franchise from the AHL's Pacific Division, the first Western Canadian team, and the first Vancouver Canucks AHL affiliate to win the Calder Cup.
+Although the Canucks do not formally acknowledge their pre-2021 legacy (or claim the Indians' seven Calder Cups), the franchise has iced a team in one form or another for all but seven seasons since 1932 in the CAHL (all but three not counting wartime or pandemic years).
+The Canucks and Hartford Wolf Pack—heirs to another charter AHL member, the Providence Reds—are the oldest minor-league hockey franchises in North America, and are the lsst surviving members of the original "circuit of mutual convenience" from 1936 that became the AHL.
+Among all professional hockey franchises, only the NHL's Original Six teams and the Wolf Pack are older than the Canucks.